Cloud provisioning is the allocation of a cloud provider's resources and services to a customer.

 With advanced provisioning, the customer signs a formal contract of service with the cloud provider.
 The provider then prepares the agreed-upon resources or services for the customer and delivers them.
 The customer is charged a flat fee or is billed on a monthly basis.

 With user self-provisioning, also called cloud self-service, the customer buys resources from the cloud provider through a web interface or portal.
 This usually involves creating a user account and paying for resources with a credit card.
 Those resources are then quickly spun up and made available for use -- within hours, if not minutes.
-Examples of this type of cloud provisioning include an employee purchasing cloud-based productivity applications via the Microsoft Office 365 suite or Google Apps for Business.
+Examples of this type of cloud provisioning include an employee purchasing cloud-based productivity applications via the Microsoft 365 suite or G Suite.

 Why cloud provisioning matters